fedora-minimal/documentation-minimal/README.md

 # Fedora Minimal Documentation

 This is the build repository for the Fedora Minimal Documentation Websites.
-The latest published version of these sites can be found at [Fedora Minimal Docs](https://docs.fedoraproject.org/en-US/minimal/) and [Fedora Minimal SIG Docs](https://docs.fedoraproject.org/en-US/minimal-sig/).
+The published versions of these sites can be found at [Fedora Minimal Docs](https://docs.fedoraproject.org/en-US/minimal/) and [Fedora Minimal SIG Docs](https://docs.fedoraproject.org/en-US/minimal-sig/).
 Please report issues any issues with the Fedora Minimal documentation, or submit pull requests in this repository.

+## Contents

+### `minimal-docs`

+The `minimal-docs` directory contains the documentation for users and developers of the Fedora Minimal spin.

+### `minimal-sig-docs`

+The `minimal-sig-docs` directory contains the documentation about the Fedora Minimal SIG.

+## Build and Preview

 The Fedora Minimal documentation is built using [Antora](https://antora.org).
 General details for getting started can be found on the main Fedora Project [documentation guide](https://docs.fedoraproject.org/en-US/fedora-docs/contributing-docs/).

-## Testing your changes locally
+### Viewing locally

 Building and previewing is done in containers and should work on any machine that has `podman` or `docker` available.